barbinbrad/openpilot-101/README.md

     return can_sends
 ```

-The `frame` property is used to keep track of time, and the `actuators` argument contains the pertinent information to be sent on the bus.
+The `frame` property is used to keep track of time, and the `actuators` argument contains the pertinent information about steering and acceleration.
 Here's the cereal struct definition for `actuators`:

 ```capnp
 struct Actuators {